 When hemangiopericytoma occurs in the breast, the only real issue is misdiagnosis as a cystosarcoma phyllodes (phylloides’ tumor).

 However, hemangiopericytomas sometimes, in very rare cases grow aggressively and metastize to distant body sites.
 Hemangiopericytoma does not bring an increase in the risk for breast cancer development either at the same site or in other areas of the breast.
 However, this tumor is nonetheless, an abnormal growth, and treatment usually involves surgical removal.

 How is Breast Hemangiopericytoma discovered?

-Breast hemangiopericytomas tend to be round, well-circumscribed, and often of a pinky-red color.
+Breast hemangiopericytomas tend to be round or oval in shape, well-circumscribed and often of a pinky-red color.
 The size of the tumors can be quite variable, ranging from about 1.5 cm all the way up to 19 cm in some cases.

 Ultrasound imaging of breast hemangiopericytomas will tend to show a well-circumscribed, hypoechoic solid mass, usually with homogeneous distribution of internal echoes and posterior enhancement.
-Sometimes a mammogram will be able to identify large veins surrounding the lesion, which is a useful clue as to the ‘vascular’ nature of the tumor.
+Sometimes a mammogram will be able to identify large veins surrounding the lesion.
+This is a useful clue as to the ‘vascular’ nature of the tumor.

 Histological features characteristic of hemangiopericytoma of the breast

 Normal endothelial cells tend to line these blood vessels, which often appear in ‘stag-horn’ shapes.
 Tumor cells grow outside the capillaries and preserve the basement membrane.
-Sometimes an electron microscope is utilized to help diagnose breast hemangiopericytoma.
+Sometimes medics use an electron microscope to help diagnose breast hemangiopericytoma.

 Histological features suggesting a more malignant presentation of breast hemangiopericytoma